 - iPhone sales jumped to 74.5 million, a year-on-year increase of 51%, up from 51 million in fiscal Q1, 2014.

 - iPhone sales represented 70% of total Apple revenue in fiscal Q1 2015.

-- Nearly 30% of total iPhone sales was recorded in China.
+- Nearly 30% of the total iPhone sales were recorded in China.
 The country recorded a jump of 70% in iPhone sales figure.

 - Sales of Mac bumped 14%, despite the absence of major introducing or change.

 - But everything did not as expected; iPad sales plunged to 21.4 million, down 4.6 million on the same quarter last year; Thanks to 5.5-inch iPhone 6 Plus.

 - Developers have earned $25 billion on the App Store to date.